briromer/sourcingboston/README.md

 ## Update: Teams and Presentations
 [fill in your team name, topic, members, and link to presentation here](https://docs.google.com/document/d/12bCjUike9a0aQE6DXmyS04jfW3_wSE9gKP9V4V0m6us/edit#heading=h.k2uuix31cgvw)

+## Presentation outline
+No more than 5 slides.
+No more than 5 minutes.

+* Need
+* Process
+* Solution
+* Reflection/Future Work/Wishlist

 ## overview

 How stable and just is Boston's food system?
 What does it look like, in size and complexity?